This afternoon on the bank of the lake,

 whose white leg is silver in the sunlight.

 But she might’ve come with parasol in hand

 riding a cupola of petticoats

-that placid day on the Isle of Grande Jatte
+that green Sunday on the isle of Grande Jatte

 to picnic after the taking of tea

 among the leisure of the waters blown back,